ebuchberger/Estimating-Power-for-SEM/README.md

 # Estimating Statistical Power for Structural Equation Models in Developmental Cognitive Science: A Tutorial in R

-A tutorial on how to conduct simulation based power analyses in R.
+This repository contains the materials for a tutorial on conducting simulation-based power analyses in R.
 (R Code for running the simulations described in Buchberger et al.)

 Preprint available here: https://ebuchberger.github.io/Estimating-Power-for-SEM/manuscript.pdf